 top of page

-Rugby Tip of the Month – How Do You Prepare for Game Day?
+How Do You Prepare for Game Day?

 Photo Credit: eugenereimer.abbyschools.ca

-As a high school athlete preparing to take the next step into college rugby, one of the biggest challenges I hear from college coaches is having new players show up unable to manage themselves without a parent to help.
-There are many aspects to this, but one of the most obvious (and frustrating) areas that student-athletes don’t prepare for or know how to prepare for is simply making sure their game day preparation is solid and consistent.
+As a high school athlete preparing to take the next step into college rugby, one of the biggest challenges I hear from college coaches is having new players show up, unable to manage themselves without a parent to help.
+There are many aspects to this, but one of the most obvious (and frustrating) areas that student-athletes don’t prepare for or know how to prepare for is simply making sure their game-day preparation is solid and consistent.
 Here are my top tips to help you show up in college ready to play:

 The Night Before: